begedin/talk-slides/slides/weblica_2025_en.md

 * Easier visibility, less competition

 Note:

-What really helped me here was the "choice" of tools I ended up with.
-Elixir and Vue are both relatively small communities.
+In my case, what I think helped a great deal was the "choice" of tools I ended up with.
+Elixir and Vue both have relatively small communities.

 Just by having a few years of experience with both and being active, I managed to get speaker slots in several major conferences.
+I'm able to make small contributions to major open source elixir and vue projecsts.
+I can write a bloc article and there's a good chance a newsletter will publish it.

 Being in a small pond means you don't need to be as big to get a name for yourself.

-So maybe consider choosing a smaller framework.
+So maybe consider a smaller language or framwork.
 Don't go for an extreme niche, but it doesn't have to be React.

 ---

+# Leveraging Modern Tooling

+* Use AI to offer more, find more work, learn
+* Expand potential clients

+Note:
+Modern tooling, especially AI, also significantly extends your capabilities.

+I'm not talking vibe coding, but I am talking that, while you may not be a guy that writes scripts (like I'm not), you ca use AI to write a script for you, proof read it, test it and get something automated in under an hour that would previously take a day for you to figure out.

+That's what i did a ways days ago.

+You can spend 2 hours debuging 150 lines of complex code to try and figure out why it's failing in a rare scenario, or you can try asking a AI.

+You can try out a new technology by doing a bit of vibe coding, then read what it spits out, learn a thing or two about it, improve it and suddenly you know a bit more of a new language or a new framework, expanding your option.

+You can ask it to generate an architectural diagram of some codebase to get a quick overview of how things are connected.
+I do that almost daily for parts of a big codebase.

+You can ask it for advice on how to reword a slide or your speaker notes.
+Ask it to proof read or to look for inconsistencies.

+I don't think AI will replace, i think what it's already doing is it's allowing us to do more in less time, which is great if you want to optimize for free time, like i'm trying to do.

+It also expands your options, because you are able to offer service you wouldn't otherwise.

+---

 # Remote Work Evolution

 * Then $5 an hour was senior, 11 a dream; 30 unimaginable
-* Dynamics evolved significantly
+* COVID made remote more common
 * Easier to start a trade business or LLC

 Note:

-The landscape today is vastly more favorable to remote freelancers compared to when I started.
+Now all this is my experience, starting 13 years ago.
+I would call it a success.
+I think a good amount of luck helped, but my ability to communicate and general pragmatism was also useful throughout.

+Someone else who started back then will probably have a completely different story.

+Someone starting today?
+Definitely completely different.

+But in my opinion the biggest difference was that when I started, Croatia was seen as a source of cheap labor.
+When my hourly rate was 18, I know for a fact companies in the US were charging $200-400 per hour of consulting, depending on their location.

+Back then, also, almost no one working remotely and now, COVID made sure this is a perfectly standard opton for regualar company employees.

+So these days, doubling your income within half a year by switching to remote is unlikely, and the ability to work from home is not such a big deal.

+So I guess I'm having a bit of a harder time figuring out what would make it attractive.

+I would say, probably, it still allows you more flexibility than regular employment, and it gives you more options in what to work with or on.
+And, you still probably get significantly more money, just not as big of a difference as it was back then.

 ---

-# Leveraging Modern Tooling

-* Use AI tools to extend capabilities
-* Produce and review code in unfamiliar languages
-* Write automation, scripts, CI, infrastructure
-* Learn as you use

-Note:
-Modern tooling, especially AI, significantly extends your capabilities.
-For example, AI helps me generate scripts or code snippets in languages I understand but don't fluently write.
-It's like understanding a spoken language clearly but struggling to speak it fluently—comprehension outpaces active ability.
-Using AI for such tasks saves considerable time, allowing me to focus more effectively on areas where I'm strongest.

-I drafted an outline of this talk using Chat GPT.
-I basically rewrote it all a few times after that, but getting a "complete" starting point can really speed you up.

-The other day, I client asked me to do something on a codebase I haven't touched in a while.
-I used cursor's agent to refamiliarize myself with the code, quickly used it to generate some missing test coverage and then that gave me the confidence to refactor and extned a feature.
-With a bit of extra time, I also managed to write a script that really helped stabilise the e2e tests in CI.
-I'm not skilled at writing scripts.

----

-# Story Time
+# Unexpected Effects

 * Talk to people!

 Note:

-Years of remote technical communication changed my daily language habits.
-An amusing incident at ElixirConf reminded me how remote work shapes even basic interactions.
+We're almost there, so time for a story.

+On my first international elixir conference, bout 5 years ago, I got to meet Saša Jurić.
+Some of you probably know him or off him, but for those that don't, he's a prominent Elixir engineer and an author of several books on Elixir.

+We met at the conference venue.
+I greeted him and started speaking to him.
+In English.
+He seemed confused and told me "you do know we can speak croatian, right?"
+A switch flipped and we continued in croatian.

+I've been remote for 13 years.
+I live with a wife and two kids, oldest getting close to 3 years, so she hasn't been speaking for THAT long.
+I'm also not a very social guy and rarely hang out with a lot of other people.
+Mostly, it's just the family.

+So for the first 10 years of remote, half of my spoken conversations and almost 100% of my technical conversations was in English.
+The other half was with my wife.

+So I guess I started defaulting to english.

+That's what happens.

 ---
 # Conclusion

-* A journey worth taking
+* Was it worth it?
-* 100% would recommend

 Note:

 There really isn't a straighforward conclusion here.
 Yes, you can get more money.
-No, I don't think it's extremely stresful finding work, at least not any more than finding a regular job.
+No, I don't think it's extremely stresful finding work, at least not any more than finding a regular job, at least not in our industry.

-THere are regular jobs that are equally or more stresful than being self-employed.
+There are regular jobs that are equally or more stresful than being self-employed.

 The sources of stress tend to be different.